dstreev/hms-mirror/README.md

 - Use the [default config template](configs/default.template.yaml) as a starting point.
 Edit and place a copy here `$HOME/.hms-mirror/cfg/default.yaml`.

 If either or both clusters are Kerberized, please review the detailed configuration guidance [here](#running-against-a-legacy-non-cdp-kerberized-hiveserver2) and [here](#kerberized-connections).

+`hms-mirror` is designed to RUN from the *RIGHT* cluster.
+The *RIGHT* cluster is usually the newer cluster version.
+Regardless, under certain scenario's, `hms-mirror` will use an HDFS client to check directories and move small amounts of data (AVRO schema files).  `hms-mirror` will depend on the configuration of the node it's running on to locate the 'hcfs filesystem'.
+This means that the `/etc/hadoop/conf` directory should contain all the environments settings to successfully connect to `hcfs`.

 ### General Guidance